opentracing-contrib/java-jdbi/opentracing-jdbi3/README.md

 The `OpentracingJdbi3Plugin` can be automatically detected by Jdbi.
 If not explicitly configured, it will try to use the `GlobalTracer`.
-If there is an active `Scope` set in the OpenTracing [ScopeManger], the parent span will be set accordingly.
+If there is an active `Scope` set in the OpenTracing [ScopeManager], the parent span will be set accordingly.

 ```java